harshvardhanmunda6/Electric-Vehicle-Launch-Strategy/README.md

 # Electric-Vehicle-Launch-Strategy
 AtliQ Motors is an automotive giant from the USA specializing in electric vehicles (EV).
 In the last 5 years, their market share rose to 25% in electric and hybrid vehicles segment in North America.
 As a part of their expansion plans, they wanted to launch their bestselling models in India where their market share is less than 2%.

-.
-Table of Contents
-Data Model

-Project Tasks (Primary & Secondary Questions)

-Task‑wise Insights & Recommendations

-Power BI Dashboard
+# Power BI Dashboard

 <img width="1038" height="573" alt="Screenshot (523)" src="https://github.com/user-attachments/assets/c7d71432-0905-4c47-a286-a6434fbc8e56" />

 <img width="1031" height="585" alt="Screenshot (522)" src="https://github.com/user-attachments/assets/be99cb93-d935-40c7-ad8c-d0c6123aefb8" />

-📊 Data Model
+# 📊 Data Model
 Includes three tables:

 dim_date